-Coachella 2017 Lineup Changes, Ticket Prices, And Tips — Welcome Lady Gaga
+Coachella 2017 Lineup Changes, Ticket Prices, And Tips; Welcome Lady Gaga

 Even though Queen Beyonce won’t make it to Coachella 2017, this year’s festival is surely going to be another big hit.
 Print out the setlist and plan your artists so as to maximize your Coachella 2017 experience.
 And most of all, have fun!

-[Featured Image by Christopher Polk/Getty Images for NARAS]
+[Featured image by Christopher Polk/Getty Images for NARAS]